 Best Practices for Employers and HR Teams

-- Audit Plan Documents: Ensure your Summary Plan Description (SPD) and insurance contracts explicitly state that no pre-existing condition exclusions are imposed, reflecting ACA compliance.
+- Audit Plan Documents: Make sure your Summary Plan Description (SPD) and insurance contracts explicitly state that no pre-existing condition exclusions are imposed.

 - Educate Employees: During onboarding and open enrollment, clearly explain the 90-day eligibility waiting period (if you use one) and affirm that once coverage begins, all conditions are covered from day one.